joeldodson/codinginblind/docs/articles/python_python3.md

 If you're considering using a module that still doesn't support Python version 3, you're almost certainly asking for extra work.
+And that module is out dated and likely no longer maintained.

 ## Why Not Settle on the Command ``` python ``` Now?